Trinity River Project: Progress

 The Margaret Hunt Hill Bridge, the largest portion of the Trinity project started thus far, is currently complete and open to traffic connecting Spur 366 to Singleton Blvd.
 Completed at a cost of $120 million, it opened March 2012.

 The Margaret McDermott Bridge, the second signature bridge, will replace the existing Interstate 30 bridge over the Trinity River.
 It was originally scheduled to begin construction in 2011, and be completed by 2014.
 However, in late 2011 funding for the bridge was moved to come from within the Project Pegasus initiative, with construction contracts to be awarded in mid-2012.
 The new plan features 'toned-down' elements of its original arch design, although Calatrava is still scheduled to perform the design work.
 As of April 2014, footings for the bridge's arches have been constructed, while steel fabrication has been taking place at Tampa Steel Erecting Company's plant in Florida.
 The general contractor, American Bridge, expected steel components to arrive on site in Dallas during the fall of 2014.

 The Trinity River Audubon Center opened in mid-October 2008.
 The set of trails and parks included in the project have varying start and end dates: for most, construction has already begun or will begin this year and is set to be complete in 2009.

 The standing wave will also begin construction in 2008 with a completion date of spring 2009.
 Both the sports complex and horse park are slated to break ground in 2009, with completion dates of 2010 and 2011, respectively.
 The two lakes are scheduled to begin construction in 2011 with an opening date of 2014.
 Due to funding issues, the completion dates on many of these projects have been pushed back.

+The city of Dallas spent $4 million to build the standing wave whitewater course.
+The attraction opened in 2011 but was almost immediately deemed unsafe.
+The city spent another $2 million to remove the course in 2018.

+In September 2023, updated plans for a Trinity River park were revealed.
+The plans marked a significant departure from the vision for the development.
+The park would be named after Dallas businessman Harold Simmons and would come with a $325 million price significantly higher than the Trinity River Conservancy's $150 million proposed project announced in 2015.
+In addition, where previous plans called for a nature-oriented park inside the river levees, the new proposed project would feature amenities set mostly outside the levees in West Dallas.